 The curriculum is rooted in competency-based education (CBE) and is founded on the elements of the AACN framework The Essentials: Core Competencies from Professional Nursing Education (2021) The curriculum includes a core set of competencies, clinical judgement, and content of the NCLEX-RN test plan.
 CBE facilitates student centered, individualized learning with clear expectations and real-world relevance to transition to professional practice and foster personal growth (AACN, 2021).
-The curriculum is based on 65 semester credit hours and is designed to be completed within 16 months.

-Students should work closely with academic advisors to ensure timely completion of Arts and Sciences requirements.
+The curriculum is based on 120 semester credit hours and is designed to be completed within four (4) academic years.
+Students should work closely with their academic advisors to ensure timely completion of Arts and Sciences requirements.
 Please note that all college and program requirements should be discussed with your academic advisor.
+A semester equals fifteen (15) instructional weeks , including final exams.

-One (1) credit hour equals one 50-minute hour of class; three 50-minute hours of clinical; or two 50-minute hours of lab per week in a fifteen (15) week semester.
-Seven and a half (7.5) week class, clinical, and lab times are adjusted accordingly to meet credit allocations.
+One (1) credit hour equals one 50-minute hour of class; three 50-minute hours of clinical and clinical lab; or two 50-minute hours of lab per week in a fifteen (15) week semester.
+Eight (8) week class, clinical, and lab times are adjusted accordingly to meet credit allocations.